 As you continue your crochet cactus rounds, you may notice your stitches beginning to slant towards your dominant hand.

-This stitch slanting is normal for all projects that are worked in the round, but can be more pronounced when vertical elements are a prominent feature of the pattern, such as with the ribs around the cactus.
+This stitch slanting is normal for all projects that are worked in the round, but can appear more pronounced when vertical elements are a prominent feature of the pattern, such as with the ribs around the cactus.

-Some crocheters may experience more stitch slanting than others, depending on your unique tension and technique, so feel free to add more or less of these rounds as you see fit!
+Some crocheters may experience more stitch slanting than others, depending on your unique tension and stitch technique, so feel free to add more or less of these rounds as you see fit!

 Rnd 8: [1sc into each of next 2 sts, sc2tog over next 2 sts, 1FPdc around prev st] 8 times, join, ch 1 (32).